10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Hamarikyu Gardens

-The salt-water pond at Hamarikyu Gardens also features a number of saltwater, including eels.
-Not exactly the type of marine life you’d find at other parks in Tokyo!
+The saltwater pond at Hamarikyu Gardens also features a number of saltwater species, including eels.
+Not exactly the type of marine life I’d expect to find at a park in the middle of Tokyo!

-Among the best activities at Hamarikyu Gardens is to relax among the beautiful scenery.
-You can also enjoy a matcha tea at the teahouse perched in the middle of the pond.
+Among my favorite activities at Hamarikyu Gardens is to relax among the beautiful scenery and enjoy a matcha tea at the teahouse perched in the middle of the pond.

 Getting there: From Shimbashi Station at the southern fringes of Ginza, it’s about 10 to 15 minutes to Hamarikyu Gardens.
-Shiodome Station is closer, only 5 to 10 minutes away by foot.
+Shiodome Station is closer, only 5 to 10 minutes away on foot.

 Lupin

-In a city as expensive as Tokyo, drinking at a bar with such historical prestige doesn’t come cheap.
-Although the drinks at Lupin might be pricier than you’d like, the laid-back and quiet atmosphere is worth it.
+In a city as expensive as Tokyo, drinking at a bar with such historical prestige won’t come cheap.
+Although the drinks at Lupin might be pricier than at other spots in the area, the laid-back and quiet atmosphere is worth it.
 It’s the perfect storm for launching into serious intellectual discussions with newfound friends.

 Getting there: From Exit B3 of Ginza Station, it’s a short 2-3 minute walk to Lupin.

-As Ginza is one of the top-rated areas to stay in Tokyo, hotels here don’t come cheap.
+Ginza is one of our favorite areas to stay in Tokyo, but, unfortunately for travelers, its hotels don’t come cheap.
 Most of the best hotels in Ginza fall between the mid-range and luxury.
-Get your search started with these top picks for the best places to stay in Ginza…
+Get your search started with our top accommodation picks in the area…

-• Tokyu Stay Ginza: This no-frills 3-star hotel offers relatively large (for Tokyo at least), excellent value rooms in a super central location.
+When we’re traveling on a tighter budget, this no-frills 3-star hotel is one of our favs around Ginza.
+It offers relatively large (well, for Tokyo at least), excellent value rooms in a super central location.

 Ryan O'Rourke